m21ark/m21ark/README.md

 ## 💫 About Me:

-🎓 I recently completed my Master’s and Bachelor’s degrees in Informatics and Computing Engineering at FEUP, where I achieved a final grade of 18 in both.
+🎓 I recently completed my Master’s and Bachelor’s degrees in Informatics and Computing Engineering at University of Porto (FEUP), where I achieved a final grade of 18 in both.

-💻 I enjoy building innovative tech projects to solve real-world problems.
-My main interests include software engineering, machine learning, and application-driven solutions.
+⛏️ I enjoy building innovative tech projects to solve real-world problems.
+My main interests include high-level software engineering, machine learning, and application-driven solutions.

 🌱 I'm currently looking for full-time opportunities in software development and machine learning.